When Prophecy Fails: Findings challenged

 by observers (social scientists and the press) and therefore subjected to interferences and distortions resulting from their presence.
 It has been remarked that often almost one-third of the membership of the group consisted of participant observers.
 More significantly, the social scientists themselves contributed to the events described.
 Furthermore, the media continually badgered the group to account for its commitment; thus, the increased proselytizing and affirmations of faith may have been influenced by media pressure.
 These conditions make it difficult to determine what might have happened if the group had been left on its own.
 A second problem is that the working hypothesis of the sociologists seems to have shaped, to a high degree, their perception of the events and the account given of the group, leading to an inaccurate report.
 That hypothesis involved identifying two phases, a period of secrecy in which the elect did not actively seek to gain followers or influence and, as a reaction to the disconfirmation of a prediction, a period of proselytizing.
-The portrayal of the group as merely based on a prediction, however, made Festinger and his colleagues overlook other dimensions (spiritual, moral, cultural) which might be crucial for the movement (Van Fossen 1988: 195).A 2025 article by Thomas Kelly argues that the main theses of the book are false and were known to be false by the authors.
-Based on archival material, he accuses the authors of fabricating psychic messages and interfering in a child welfare investigation.
+The portrayal of the group as merely based on a prediction, however, made Festinger and his colleagues overlook other dimensions (spiritual, moral, cultural) which might be crucial for the movement (Van Fossen 1988: 195).

+A 2025 article by Thomas Kelly argued that the main theses of the book are false and were known to be false by the authors.
+On the basis on archival material, Kelly accused the authors of fabricating psychic messages and interfering in a child welfare investigation.